Django Messages Framework

 • django.contrib.messages.context_processors.messages

-Messages usually originate from a view.
+Messages usually originate in a view.
 A view wants to notify the user of some event or problem, e.g. “Your vote was recorded” or “Sorry, that’s not a valid choice”.

 from django.contrib import messages